lipanski/dogi/README.md

 ## Installation

-Dogi is basically just a POSIX-compliant Shell script with Docker and curl as dependencies.
+Dogi is basically just a POSIX-compliant Shell script with Docker and git as dependencies.
 It has been tested on Ubuntu 18.04 but it should run fine on any recent Ubuntu or Debian version.

 Here's how to set it up on Ubuntu:

-1. Install curl:
+1. Install git:

     ```sh
-    sudo apt-get install curl
+    sudo apt-get install git
     ```

 2. Install Docker.
 Please refer to [the official installation guide](https://docs.docker.com/engine/install/ubuntu/) or try your luck with: